 Staples Center, Los Angeles

-Everyone knew that the Lakers great would not hang up the sneakers without making some statement no matter what happened.
+Everyone knew that the Lakers would not hang up the sneakers without making some statement no matter what happened.

-And that was precisely what he did when he hung 60 points on the Utah Jazz in what was to be the icon’s swan song – making Kobe the only player to punctuate his career with a 60-point outburst.
+And that was precisely what Kobe did when he hung 60 points on the Utah Jazz in what was to be the icon’s swan song – making Kobe the only player to punctuate his career with a 60-point outburst.

 It was a fitting end to Kobe’s illustrious career, and the performance could not have matched the tributes and celebrations of his final game better.
 It’s the kind of classy, graceful exit deserving of a true legend – the greatest Laker ever.